 Primary sources are original documents created at the time of an event, such as a newspaper account, photographs, or videos.
 Primary sources also include diaries, memoirs, interviews and other records that document a past event.
 Historians use primary sources to interpret the past while building upon previous historical research.

-Use our advanced catalog search to find interviews, personal narratives, statistics, diaries, correspondence, biographies, and archives.
+Use advanced library search to find interviews, personal narratives, statistics, diaries, correspondence, biographies, and archives.

 Search example: “Vietnam War, 1961-1975” AND "personal narratives"